-SIR HENRY GURNEY: Yes, that is so.
-The standards of housing among the Arabs is considerably worse.
+Sir HENRY GURNEY: Yes, that is so.
+The standard of housing among the Arabs is considerably worse.
 But it is much better than it was.

 CHAIRMAN: It might also depend upon their way of living?

-SIR HENRY GURNEY: Yes, that is so.
+Sir HENRY GURNEY: Yes, that is so.

-MR. RAND (CANADA): Well, is the improvement in housing tending to affect the mode of life?
+Mr. RAND (Canada) Well is the improvement in housing tending to affect the mode of life?
 If they improve their housing conditions, in what direction is the improvement?

-SIR HENRY GURNEY: Coupled with education.
+Sir HENRY GURNEY : Coupled with education.

-MR. RAND (CANADA): Is it towards a general improvement of housing?
-Are they aiming at the same ends im the Jewish area?
+Mr. RAND (Canada): Is it towards a general improvement of housing?
+Are they aiming at the same ends in the Jewish area?